 Enjoy live Victorian Theatre events, unique programs and workshops, or a tour of the 17-room Victorian house and gardens for a unique glimpse into our past.
 Our mission is to showcase Victorian-era Philadelphia through the architecture, grounds/gardens, and collections; and to educate, entertain and inspire the public through onsite educational programming, tours, theatre productions and lectures.
 Plan to visit the museum soon!

-Saturday, June 10, 2017 – Old Fashioned Picnic from Noon to 3:00 pm.
+Saturday, September 16, 2017 Magnificent Maxwell Affair.
 The house will not be open for tours that afternoon.

 Our Visitors Say it Best!

 “Fantastic show Saturday night!
 We look forward to more productions.
 Please pass along my feedback to the cast.”